haddocking/haddock3-user-manual/src/intro_restraints.md

 * lower_boundary = 2.0
 * upper_boundary = 0.0

-therefore expecting the find the pseudo-distance under 2.0 between the two selections for a restraint to be satisfied.
+therefore expecting the find the pseudo-distance under 2.0 A between the two selections for a restraint to be satisfied.

 For a detailed explanation of the distance restraints, please refer to the following articles: